MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-hybrid-connectivity.md

 ## Federation Allowed/Blocked Lists requirements
 <a name="BKMK_Federation"> </a>

 The Allowed domains list includes domains that have a partner Edge fully qualified domain name (FQDN) configured.
-These are sometimes referred to as allowed partner servers ordirect federation partners.
-You should be familiar with the difference between Open Federation and Closed Federation, referred to as partner discovery andallowed partner domain list, respectively, in on-premises deployments.
+These are sometimes referred to as allowed partner servers or direct federation partners.
+You should be familiar with the difference between Open Federation and Closed Federation, referred to as partner discovery and allowed partner domain list, respectively, in on-premises deployments.

 The following requirements must be met to successfully configure a hybrid deployment: